-The Group has significant ongoing construction contracts as at 31 December 2022 that are non-cancellable which amounts to S\$562.9 million [Note 4b(ii)].
+The Group has significant ongoing construction contracts as at 31 December 2023 which are non-cancellable and have remaining unsatisfied performance obligations amounting to \$\$490.6 million [Note 4b(ii)].
 For these contracts, revenue is recognised over time by reference to the Group's progress towards completion of the contract.
 The measure of progress is determined based on the proportion of contract costs incurred to date to the estimated total contract costs ("input method").